The first official Everton crest to feature on our kit dates back almost 100 years to 1920 - the era of Tom Fleetwood, Bobby Parker and Sam Chedgzoy.

-But whilst there was no Crest on the official shirts donned by the heroes of the 40s, 50s and 60s, the Club did have a Crest which represented Everton Football Club perfectly; a Crest which has provided the template for many of our previous designs.
+But while there was no crest on the official shirts donned by the heroes of the 4190s, 1950s and 1960s, the Club did have a crest which represented the ethos of Everton Football Club, a crest which has provided the template for many of our previous designs.

 "I was puzzling over it for four months," Kelly said.
 "Then I thought of a reproduction of the 'Beacon' which stands in the heart of Everton."

 The 'Everton Tower' or 'Prince Rupert's Tower' - the ‘Beacon' to which he refers - has been inextricably linked with the Everton area since its construction in 1787.
 It still stands today on Everton Brow in Netherfield Road.

 Accompanied by the Club motto, 'Nil Satis, Nisi Optimum' - 'Nothing but the best is good enough' - the ties were first worn by Kelly and Everton's chairman, Mr E. Green, on the first day of the 1938/39 season.

 But the design didn't move from the boardroom to the dressing room.
 There was no crest of any type on the Everton jersey until 1972, when white ‘EFC' letters were simply embroidered onto the shirt.
 This lasted for four seasons before a simplified font was introduced instead.

 Then, in 1978, came the return of the Tower.
 This was the first time Kelly's design had been used on the kit and it remained for four years.
 In 1982, a simplified, circular design was produced, with the shield and the Latin motto removed.